Napoleon Cake

 • Pour the whole mixture through the sieve back into the pot.
 Gently whisk continuously for 5 to 7 minutes until thickened.
 Remove from the heat.

-• Add the bloomed gelatin and butter.
+• Add the microwaved, bloomed gelatin and butter.
 Whisk vigorously until combined.
-Then, add the whipped egg whites and gently fold until fully combined and no more white is visible.
+Then, add the whipped egg whites and gently whisk in until fully combined and no more white is visible.

 4 Tablespoons unsalted butter, 6 egg whites